 Selected recent designs include Offenbach’s Orphée aux Enfers (UConn School of Music), Much Ado About Nothing, the North American premiere of A Hundred Words for Snow (Connecticut Repertory Theatre), as well as assistant and associate credits working with designers such as Gary English, Alexander Woodward, Lex Liang and Britton Mauk.

 Before designing full time, Christina worked in development and manufacturing focusing on wearable outdoor gear in the Rocky Mountain region.
-When she’s not designing, she enjoys reading (she loves a good used book sale!), crocheting/crafting, going to concerts, and spending time with friends and family.
+When she’s not designing, she enjoys reading (she loves a good used book sale!), crocheting, concerts, and spending time with friends and family.